hanihaider1/Stocks/final_code/README.md

 **Running the code**

 Please refer to Result.ipynb to see the outputs.
-If you want to use results.py file, please mark df.style in Summary and Comparing_summary methods as comments and return df. df.style is only supported in Jupyter Notebook as of now.
+If you want to use results.py file, please mark df.style in Summary and Comparing_summary methods as comments and return df.
+Panas support df.style only in Jupyter Notebook as of now.

 **Report of the project**